- Enhance the value of your degree

 Applications run on a rolling basis.

-Can't commit to a full semester overseas?
-Not enough room in your degree?
+Can't commit to a full semester overseas, or don’t have enough room in your degree?
 Not all overseas programs are for a semester or year.
-You can choose from a number of short-term options:
+There are a range of short-term options to choose from.

 - Short-term exchange programs are run by the Global Learning Office through overseas universities that have an exchange agreement with UWA.
 These programs have tuition fees waived but can include other fees.